1SaraSh/Word-Frequency-Calculator-using-Fork-Join/README.md

 <h3> Display:</h3>
 It will display the frequency of your word in each file, and print it.
 Also the execution time will be printed.
-_Note: Time is calculated from start of ForkJoinPool till after printing._
+<i>Note: Time is calculated from start of ForkJoinPool till after printing.</i>